 The Ember House is a youth activity promoting wildfire ember awareness for young and old alike.
 Built by University of Nevada Cooperative Extension, the Ember House is a scaled-down house front featuring vulnerable spots to embers, such as rain gutters with pine needles, wood shake roof, open window, unscreened vents, juniper bush, and open garbage can.
 When used at community events, youth participants are given three beanbag “embers” which they toss at the house trying to land them onto the vulnerable spots.

-Hopefully, the parents are asking “Why do they have my child throwing embers at this house?” presenting a valuable teachable moment.
-This is a great time for The Ember House attendee to hand out the Be Ember Aware publication and discuss ember preparedness with the adults.
+Hopefully, the parents are asking “Why do they have my child throwing beanbag embers at this house?” which presents a valuable teachable moment.
+This is a great time to hand out the Be Ember Aware! publication and discuss ember preparedness with the adults.

-- Construction Plans and Set-up Instructions – Ember House II
+- Construction Plans – Ember House III coming soon!

 Posted in: Ember Aware Program